ibm-cloud-docs/power-iaas/creating-ssh-key.md

 3. Click **Create SSH Key**.
 The "New SSH key" page appears.
 4. Enter a unique name in the **Key name** field.
 5. Select one of the following options from the **Access setting** section to set the scope of the SSH key:
-   - **Workspace**: The SSH key is visible only within the workspace in which it is created.
+   - **Workspace**: The SSH key is visible only in the workspace in which it is created.
    - **Account**: The SSH key is visible to all the workspaces in the account.
 However, you can delete the SSH key only from the workspace in which it is created.
 6. Enter a description about the SSH key in the **Description** field.
 7. Enter the SSH key in the **Public key** field.
 8. Click **Add SSH key**.

 The SSH key is created and listed in the data table on the "SSH key" page.
 The **Access setting** column in the data table displays the scope of the SSH key as `Workspace` or `Account`.